D. Tony Sün

 MAT 2105: Linear Algebra I (Recitation TA at Yeshiva, Spring 2024)

-Adolescent Literacy Series I: Socioconstitutional Literacy for Children and Adolescents (Winter 2022)
+Adolescent Literacy Series I: Socioconstitutional Literacy (Winter 2022)

 CPSC 212: Algorithms and Data Structures (TA at Clemson, Fall 2016)